SaaS content marketing is an effective way to increase leads and sales for your business.

 Of course, the most important goal is using a SaaS content marketing strategy to continuously increase customer sales month by month.

-It’s a good idea to plan out content based on how it fits within the three main elements of a sales funnel.
+It’s a good idea to plan out content based on how it fits within the three main elements of a SaaS sales funnel.
 These three areas help to take each prospect through the proper customer journey.

 Top of the funnel content includes getting your audience interested in your product.
 An example of this type of content is a blog post that broadly educates a prospect through “ultimate guide” style content.